Military relieves general of duties, cites tank sinking

 “There are no excuses for not getting the whole unit the required training.
 None,” Berger said in an earlier interview with reporters.

 Castellvi was suspended in April from his new position as Marine Corps inspector general, which he moved into after the accident.
-The Marine Corps said Wednesday he will not be returning to that position.
+The Marine Corps said Wednesday he will not return to that position.

 The action will go on his permanent record and will be taken into consideration in future decisions regarding his military career.
 Typically such a measure prevents an officer from being promoted or serving in a role charged with the responsibility of caring for troops, the Marine Corps said.